 This is why they launched UpLink at Davos 2020 in partnership with Salesforce and Deloitte.
 UpLink is a platform dedicated to addressing global issues such as the preservation of fresh water.
 It seeks to source ingenious solutions supporting the UN Sustainable Development Goals (SDGs) through competition calls.
 UpLink creates bridges within the innovation ecosystem and connects entrepreneurs to influential networks with the resources to scale them.

 In 2022, UpLink launched the Global Fresh Water Challenge funded by HCL Enterprise and supported by ARUP, the Kingdom of the Netherlands | Special Envoy for International Water Affairs, PA Consulting, the Nature Conservancy, and Xylem.

 Their goal was to round innovations focusing on improving data-driven decision-making, restoring water quality, and strengthening climate change freshwater resilience.

 All those are necessary for authorities and water professionals.
 Yet, the sector is notoriously risk-averse and slow in adopting and disseminating new technologies.

 bNovate is recognized as an Uplink Top Innovator

-On top of receiving CHF175’000 to invest in the development of BactoSense and other core technologies, bNovate also joined other aquapreneurs in the UpLink Innovation Network, thus, connecting with investors, corporate partners, experts and other organisations.
+On top of receiving CHF175,000 to invest in developing BactoSense and other core technologies, bNovate joined other aquapreneurs in the UpLink Innovation Network, thus connecting with investors, corporate partners, experts and other organisations.
 Luigino Grasso, the CTO of bNovate, met some of them in January in New York at the UN Water Conference 2023.